IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 You can define which resources should be protected with signature in a cluster by Integrity Shield.
 A custom resource `ResourceSigningProfile` (RSP) includes the definition and it is created in the same namespace as resources.
 Example below illustrates how to define RSP to protect three resources ConfigMap, Deployment, and Service in a namespace `secure-ns`.
 After this, any resources specified here cannot be created/updated without valid signature.

+Note:  Create a namespace `secure-ns` beforehand or change it another existing namespace.

 ```
 $ cat <<EOF | oc apply -n secure-ns -f -
 apiVersion: apis.integrityshield.io/v1alpha1